-We have nothing to report in this regard.
+We have nothing to report in respect of these matters.

-9. Responsibilities of directors
+Responsibilities of directors

 As explained more fully in the directors' responsibilities statement, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view, and for such internal control as the directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.